vic-ma/howtodismantle.github.io/_posts/2025-06-05-Mission-RFC-Possible-Executing-Custom-Function-Modules-with-Integration-Flows.md

   - name: SAPDeliveries.pbmx
     url: /assets/2025-06-05/SAPDeliveries.pbmx
 ---
 A couple of weeks ago, we took introduced SAP BTP and the SAP Integration Suite.
-We discussed how to [connect an integration flow to Peakboard Hub](/Breaking-the-Ice-How-SAP-Integration-Suite-and-Peakboard-Hub-Became-Best-Friends.html).
+We explained how to [connect an integration flow to Peakboard Hub](/Breaking-the-Ice-How-SAP-Integration-Suite-and-Peakboard-Hub-Became-Best-Friends.html).

-In this article, we will explain how to build an integration flow that exposes a JSON endpoint that can be called by a Peakboard application.
-This integration flow internally calls an RFC function module in SAP.
-The SAP system is connected to BTP with a cloud connector.
-This setup is typical of a customer who has on-prem SAP systems, but would like to use BTP and the Integration Suite to communicate to the non-SAP world (like a Peakboard application).
+In this article, we will explain how to build an integration flow that exposes a JSON endpoint that Peakboard can call.

+This integration flow calls an RFC function module in SAP.
+The SAP system is connected to BTP with a Cloud Connector.
+This setup is typical of a customer who has on-prem SAP systems, but would like to use BTP and the Integration Suite to communicate with the non-SAP programs (like a Peakboard application).

 ## The RFC function module

 In our example, we use a simple custom function module called `Z_PB_DELIVERY_MONITOR`.
 It has one import parameter, `I_VSTEL`, which represents a shipping point.
-It returns a table of delivery rows that are currently in the shipping process on this shipping point.
+It returns a table of delivery rows that are in the shipping process on the shipping point.

 The following screenshots show a call in the test cockpit of transaction SE37.
 When we submit the shipping point `I_VTEL = 1000`, it returns 11 deliveries that are about to be shipped.
 The integration flow that we want to build receives the shipping point, `I_VSTEL`, as query parameter, and returns the deliveries as a JSON table.